Meet the Hellers Sharp Blacks

 The seven-man team, which includes one reserve, is made up of the best butchers from across the country and preparation will now start in earnest as they plan for the ‘Olympics of Butchery’ in September 2020.

 Corey Winder (Elite Meats Bush Inn, Christchurch) – Team Captain, Product Developer A legend of the New Zealand retail meat scene, Corey is often described as the Richie McCaw of butchery.
-Captaining the Sharp Blacks since their inception in 2011, Corey is the glue that holds the team together.
+Captaining the Hellers Sharp Blacks since their inception in 2011, Corey is the glue that holds the team together.
 The ultimate team player, he puts in the hours of practice and preparation required taking him away from his own business and family.
-With three victories and a second place on his record, the Sharp Blacks will be in excellent hands come September 2020.
+With three victories and a second place on his record, the Hellers Sharp Blacks will be in excellent hands come October 2020.

 Jeremy Garth (New World Ferry Road, Christchurch) – Product Developer Hailing from Christchurch, Jeremy is another familiar face from the Alto Young Butcher competitions having won his regional competitions, Jeremy has travelled to the Grand Final in Auckland three times, and was even runner up in the national competition in 2014.
 Jeremy was also a member of the South Island team in the North vs South challenge in both 2014 and 2015.
-Working with Captain Corey Winder in the past, Jeremy has been able to learn from the best and was part of the Sharp Blacks team that finished second in Belfast in 2018.
+Working with Captain Corey Winder in the past, Jeremy has been able to learn from the best and was part of the Hellers Sharp Blacks team that finished second in Belfast in 2018.

 David Timbs (Peter Timbs Meats, Christchurch) – Product Developer David cut his teeth in the butchery world under the guidance and tutelage of his uncle, Peter Timbs himself.
 Fast-forward to the present and his role has reversed, overseeing all the training and practical skills taught to the company’s latest crop of apprentices.
-Having been a Sharp Black in the past, David will bring an essential understanding to the team.
+Having been a Hellers Sharp Black in the past, David will bring an essential understanding to the team.

 Riki Kerekere (Countdown Meat & Seafood, Auckland) – Breaking & Boning Riki is the heart and soul of Countdown’s central processing plant in Otahuhu, overseeing a 450-strong team that supply every Countdown Store in the North Island with meat products seven days a week.
 A poacher turned gamekeeper, Riki was the New Zealand judge at the 2018 World Butchers’ Challenge in Belfast, but made the decision to apply for the team following his success in the 2018 Alto Butcher of the Year competition, taking out the top title.